hyperledger/fabric/docs/source/channel_update_tutorial.rst

 The update process makes use of the configuration translator tool -- ``configtxlator``.
 This tool provides a stateless REST API independent of the SDK.
-Additionally it provides a CLI, to simplify configuration tasks in Fabric networks.
+Additionally it provides a CLI tool that can be used to simplify configuration tasks in Fabric networks.
 The tool allows for the easy conversion between different equivalent data representations/formats (in this case, between protobufs and JSON).
 Additionally, the tool can compute a configuration update transaction based on the differences between two channel configurations.

-First, exec into the Org3CLI container.
-This container has been mounted with the ``organizations`` folder, giving us access to the MSP material for all of the organizations and the Orderer Org.
-The bootstrapped identity is the Org3 admin user, meaning that any steps where we want to act as a different organization will require the export of MSP-specific environment variables.
+First, open a new terminal.
+Use the command below to exec into the Org3CLI container.

 .. code:: bash

   docker exec -it Org3cli bash

-Export the ``ORDERER_CA`` and ``CHANNEL_NAME`` variables:
+This container has been mounted with the ``organizations`` folder, giving us access to the crypto material and TLS certificates for all organizations and the Orderer Org.
+We can use environment variables to operate the CLI container as the admin of Org1, Org2, or Org2.
+First, we need to set the environment variables for the orderer TLS certificate and the channel name:

 .. code:: bash